 Still, I must say I felt a teeny bit sad when the 146 year old Barnum and Bailey Circus recently pulled up stakes for good.
 But, hey, even the biggest show on earth would have a hard time competing with the red, white and blue Big Top of — politics.

 If, like me, watching more than one thing at a time makes you dizzy, refer to your program and buckle up.
 There’s enough action under the Big Top these days to make your head spin.
 Precarious high wire acts.
 Slights of hand.
 Tricks that can keep you stranded in the air with no safety net.
 From acrobats to animal trainers, no one seems to like each other very much but every one is worth watching.

-I’m pretty sure when I was born there was a rock beat in the delivery room.
+I’m pretty sure when I was born, I was rockin’ to the beat in the delivery room.
 A typical tutu-craving little kid, I started ballet at 4 years old, and made toe shoe status by 10.
-Today I might be pirouette-challenged but the need to move to a beat is still instinctive, a fact that eternally (and gleefully) embarrasses my once-upon-a-time teenage kids.
+Today I might be pirouette-challenged but the need to move it, move it is still instinctive, a fact that always (and gleefully) embarrassed my once-upon-a-time teenage kids.